gfgkare/gfgkare/README.md

-# 👑 GFG KARE Student Chapter
+# 👑 GFG CAMPUS BODY KARE

 Welcome to the official GitHub repository of **GFG KARE Student Chapter**!
 We are the student community of [GeeksforGeeks](https://www.geeksforgeeks.org/) at **Kalasalingam Academy of Research and Education (KARE)**.